okellyeneko/creaturesGame/README.md

 Made by Eneko O'Kelly.

 This game was created using only python.
-It simulates turn-based combat between various fantasy creatures and characters.
+It created battle combats between various fantasy creatures and characters.
 The battle takes place in rounds, where each objects: Goblin, Orc, Wizard, Archer, Wizard... takes turns to attack or perform special abilities.

 Classes
 Creature Class